Azel4231/clojure-quotes/generated.md

 - "We should build the insides of our systems, like we build the outsides of our systems.
 All value propositions that accrue to systems - we want them!" - Rich Hickey
 [https://youtu.be/VSdnJDO-xdg?t=2491](https://youtu.be/VSdnJDO-xdg?t=2491)
 - "I don't know.
 I don't wanna know." - Rich Hickey
-- "You have to make this rational from the systems level: 'Data orientation and dynamic typing make sense in systems.
+- "You have to make this rationale from the systems level: 'Data orientation and dynamic typing make sense in systems.
 You explain to me why it doesn't inside the programs: I don't understand why it wouldn't.'" - Rich Hickey
 [https://youtu.be/ROor6_NGIWU?t=3418](https://youtu.be/ROor6_NGIWU?t=3418)
 - "Build your human interface on top of a programmatic interface, because programmatic interfaces are all you've got in the systems level" - Rich Hickey
 [https://youtu.be/ROor6_NGIWU?t=3507](https://youtu.be/ROor6_NGIWU?t=3507)